 Criteria JORC Code explanation Commentary Database integrity Measures taken to ensure that data has not been corrupted by, for example, transcription or keying errors, between its initial collection and its use for Mineral Resource estimation purposes.
 Data validation procedures used.
 Measures to ensure data integrity in the Mineral Resource Estimation (MRE) for the Remorse Iron Deposit: Data supply and compilation: Tempest Minerals Limited initiated the MRE project in 2024, providing raw drill data in various computerised formats including CSV, PDF and Micromine files.
 Topography in .dxf format was also supplied.
-Data management transition: Tempest Minerals Limited database used in the MRE contains: All standard samples from the recent drilling and their assay results All available Geological logging data Other pertinent data essential for the MRE process Data processing: MG imported all data into Leapfrog software.
+Data management transition: Tempest Minerals Limited database used in the MRE contains: All standard samples from the recent drilling and their assay results All available assay results obtained from the recent drilling campaign Available Geological logging data Other pertinent data essential for the MRE process Data processing: MG imported all data into Leapfrog software.
 Data integrity and validation: MG relied on the basic integrity of the supplied data.
 MG conducted comprehensive data checking and validation of the data to ensure its integrity.
 Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-If no site visits have been undertaken indicate why this i the case. • A site visit was not undertaken by the Competent Person Chris Grove.
+If no site visits have been undertaken indicate why this is the case. • A site visit was not undertaken by the Competent Person Chris Grove.

-Geological interpretation Confidence in (or conversely, the uncertainty of ) the geological interpretation of the mineral deposit.
+Geological interpretation • Confidence in (or conversely, the uncertainty of ) the geological interpretation of the mineral deposit.
 Nature of the data used and of any assumptions made.
 The effect, if any, of alternative interpretations on Mineral Resource estimation.
 The use of geology in guiding and controlling Mineral Resource estimation.
-The factors affecting continuity of both grade and geology. drill holes.
-Exwas reflective through the Maspacing.
-There is mod variations, faglobal Mineral Mineralised in the structural Micromine to the mineralis Factors affect drill holes.
-Exploratory data analysis was carried out to ensure that the observed grade-derived mineralisation was reflective of the lithology, alteration and mineralogy.
-Consistency of the host sequence between holes through the Mineral Resource is high considering the continuity along strike at surface and the drill hole spacing.
-There is moderate potential for local discontinuities of the mineralised system from depositional facies variations, faulting and dyke interruptions.
-There is a low potential for these to have a major impact on the global Mineral Resource.
+The factors affecting continuity of both grade and geology. • drill holes.
+Exp was reflective through the Mi spacing.
+There is mode variations, faul global Mineral Mineralised int the structural of Micromine to e the mineralised alysis was carried out to ensure th alteration and mineralogy.
+Consist is high considering the continuity a or local discontinuities of the minera nterruptions.
+There is a low potentia rill holes were spatially correlated, of the deposit.
+3D solid wireframes were complete and coherent.
+Wire e have been determined on mineral grades from RC nsure that the observed grade-derived mineralisatio Consistency of the host sequence between holes ntinuity along strike at surface and the drill hole ne mineralised system from depositional facies potential for these to have a major impact on the related, considering the stratigraphic sequence and eframes (lodes) were modified from provided data is ent.
+Wireframes were snapped into the boundaries of tion are related to the discontinuous nature of the ire

-Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource. lenses.
-Dimensions f The true thick for the other are no drill ho The resource the surface. for the interpreter kness for domair five (5) domains bles intersecting d mineralisation are outlined in the as 1, 2, 3, 4 and 5 were estimated fro (6, 7, 8, 9, and 99) were estimated u the domains. eated from surface and extend to a c sequence is interpreted as ten (10) separate table below: om drillhole intercepts.
-The thickness ranges using measuring tools in Leapfrog since there depth of approximately 275 m to 290 m belov
+Dimensions • The extent and variability of the Mineral Resource expressed as length (along strike or otherwise), plan width, and depth below surface to the upper and lower limits of the Mineral Resource. • The true thickness for domains 1, 2, 3, 4 and 5 were estimated from drillhole intercepts.
+The thickness ranges for the other five (5) domains (6, 7, 8, 9, and 99) were estimated using measuring tools in Leapfrog since there are no drill holes intersecting the domains.
+The resource domains are located from surface and extend to a depth of approximately 275 m to 290 m below the surface.

-Lens Length (m) Range of True Thickness (m)
+[ Lens Length (m) Range of True Thickness (m)

 1 4 860 3.8 - 29.4

-2 4 860 0.4 - 19 ]
+2 4 860 0.4 - 19

 3 4 000 1.1 - 2

-4 4 060 0.6 - 3.3 ]
+4 4 060 0.6 - 3.3

 5 3 440 3.3 - 12

-6 1 750 5.8 - 10.1
+6 6 1 750 5.8 - 10.1

-7 425 6.3 - 7.4
+7 7 425 6.3 - 7.4